 In addition to following your state’s other requirements for naming an LLC, you must also verify the availability of the name you want before you can claim it for your business.
 You can’t have a name that’s too similar to another business in your state.

 Once you’ve settled on a name, most states give you the option to reserve it until you can officially form your LLC.
-You can reserve your business name today with our business name reservation service.

 A DBA (“doing business as”) name, often called a trade name or fictitious business name, is necessary if you plan to operate your business under a different name than the one it’s registered under.
 We have a step-by-step guide to register your DBA name for your business.

 Online businesses will need to register a domain name and get social media handles to start branding online.
 Having an online business with a matching web domain helps your customers find your business when they search for you online.

 LLCs are required by law to have a registered agent to receive official notices and legal documents (such as notification of a lawsuit) in person during normal business hours.
 Using our registered agent services will give you peace of mind by ensuring that sensitive legal notices, such as notifications of a lawsuit, will be received discreetly and away from your place of business.

 Articles of Organization should be filed alongside other formation documents with the Secretary of State office to officially register your limited liability company (LLC).
 Depending on the state you live in, Articles of Organization may also be referred to as a Certificate of Formation or a Certificate of Organization.

 Operating agreements outline the rules and procedures for the management of the LLC as well as establish ownership percentages, how profits are divided among members, and much more.
 If you’re not sure how to go about creating an operating agreement for your LLC, we have a customizable template to help get you started.

 In some states, you must obtain a general business license from the state before conducting any business at all.
 Even in states that don’t require a statewide general business license, some local governments may require one.